Caravan Cleaning Guide

-The prices at Aldi and Lidl do make you wonder how everyone else charges so much, especially when the budget products put in a strong performance.
+The prices at Aldi and Lidl do make you wonder how everyone else charges so much.
+That's especially when the budget products put in a strong performance.

-This cleaner is effective but does take substantially more effort than the Muc-Off product, especially on tree sap and algae.
-We found that a sponge was more effective than a brush with this formula, as you could apply more pressure directly to the dirty areas.
+This cleaner is effective.
+But it does take substantially more effort than the Muc-Off product, especially on tree sap and algae.
+We found that a sponge was more effective than a brush with this formula.
+You could apply more pressure directly to the dirty areas.

-If you’ve got more time than money, the Aldi cleaner is fine.
+If you’ve got more time than money, the Aldi cleaner is OK.
 But, for the time-poor, cleaning an entire van with this product could add an hour or more to your endeavours.

 Autoglym caravan and motorhome cleaner

-The home-grown giant of all things spotless, Autoglym, boasts that this deep cleaner can not only be used on bodywork and trim but on upholstery and interiors, too.
-That’s great news, but we’re testing exterior cleaners.
+The home-grown giant of all things spotless, Autoglym boasts that you can use this deep cleaner not only on bodywork and trim but on upholstery and interiors, too.
+That’s great news.
+But we’re testing exterior cleaners.

-On the outside of the caravan, all you need to do is rinse off any excess grime, spray on the concentrated cleaner, rub and rinse off, before repeating if necessary.
+On the outside of the caravan, all you need to do is:

-But that’s not likely to be the case, as this established brand nailed the dirt removal first time, although it did take a little bit more elbow grease than the Muc-Off, especially on tough black streaks.
+But that’s not likely to be the case.
+This established brand nailed the dirt removal first time.
+Although, it did take a little bit more elbow grease than the Muc-Off, especially on tough black streaks.

-The impressive performance matched the premium pricing, and those that have committed to Autoglym’s strong heritage and brand values won’t be disappointed with this product.
+The impressive performance matched the premium pricing.
+And you will be pleased with this product if you have committed to Autoglym’s strong heritage and brand values.

 TOP TIP As with all cleaning products, we recommend pre-wetting the surface a few minutes before you start, to soften the dirt and contaminants.